 Turtle Vines thrive in strong, diffused light but can also withstand dimmer light situations.
 Avoid placing them in direct sunlight, as this can scorch their delicate foliage.
 If you notice the leaves becoming pale or losing their variegation, it may be an indication that the plant needs more light.

 One of the key aspects of Turtle Vine care is maintaining evenly moist soil.
 Water your plant when the top inch of the soil seems dry upon touching, but be careful not to excessively water it, as it could result in root rot or pests.
+When watering into a pot without drainage holes, be sure to discard any excess watering sitting at the bottom of your pot to prevent root rot or pests.

 While Turtle Vines can adapt to average indoor humidity levels, they thrive in higher humidity environments.
 Mist the foliage regularly or place a tray of water and pebbles beneath the pot to increase humidity levels.
 Maintain temperatures between 18°C to 24°C (65°F to 75°F) and protect the plant from cold drafts.